 Pride Institute is a mental health treatment center that specializes in providing care for members of the LGBTQ+ community who are struggling with mental health or substance abuse issues.
 They offer a range of inpatient and outpatient programs, including individual and group therapy, medication management, and support groups.

 The Center is a non-profit organization that provides support, advocacy, and education to the LGBTQ+ community.
-They offer substance abuse support groups, such as AA meetings, and provides referrals to treatment programs as needed.
+They offer substance abuse support groups, such as AA meetings, and provide referrals to treatment programs as needed.
 They work to create a safe and supportive environment for LGBTQ+ individuals to address their substance abuse issues and receive the help they need to overcome addiction.

 Find a rehabilitation center by city and state near you: https://www.addictions.com/rehabs/